 It takes a greater effort to read and comprehend the SEC filings, but the effort is worth it, as these give a more complete perspective of the fundamentals.
 Also, if the company doesn't file with the SEC, you should probably not pay attention to it.

-420 Investor Alan Brochstein seems to differ on this point though.
+420 Investor Alan Brochstein seems to differ on this point.
 “It’s extremely important not to rely solely upon company press releases, as these are typically positive spins,” he says.
 “It takes a greater effort to read and comprehend the SEC filings, but the effort is worth it, as these give a more complete perspective of the fundamentals.
-Also, if the company doesn’t file with the SEC, you should probably not pay attention to it.”
+Also, if the company doesn’t file with the SEC, you should probably not pay attention to it,” he suggests.

 How to hash out the bad weed stocks